camilocbarrera/poor-mans-loom/README.md

 ## What is this?

-ScreenClip is a simple screen recording app built to avoid paying for expensive subscriptions.
+Poor Man's Loom is a simple screen recording app built to avoid paying for expensive subscriptions.
 Record your screen easily without worrying about monthly fees or data privacy concerns.

 ## Features